shangzhi-hong/RfEmpImp/README.md

 For both continuous variables, the observations under the predicting nodes of random forest are used as candidates for imputation.
-Two methods are now available for the `RfNode` algorithm:
+Two methods are now available for the `RfNode` algorithm.

+### Nodes for condtional distributions

 `RfNode.Cond` uses the conditional distribution formed by the prediction nodes, i.e. the weight changes of observations caused by the bootstrapping of random forest are considered, and uses “in-bag”